RetoSchmucki/climateExtract/README.md

 ecad_version
 ```

 Define specific regions and points.
 If not provided,  data will be extracted for the entire ECAD extent.
+Note that we need to install the package `geodata` to retrieve the border of France.

 ```R
 # use set.seed() for reproducibility